colbylwilliams/Cognitive-Face-Xamarin/README.md

 This higher-level library contains a number of value-adds and niceties that make it easy to work with the Face API:

-- Full `async/await` support for awesome, responsive apps.
+- Full `async/await` support across the API, for awesome and responsive apps.
 - A full set of extended domain/model classes that improve upon the native classes.
 - Extensions to ease working with and consuming native images (UIImage/Bitmap) on each platform.
-- Simple support for storing face thumbnail images on disk.
+- Simple support for storing face thumbnail images "on disk."
 - Data caching on retrieved items like `PersonGroup` lists, etc.
+- API equivalnce on both platforms, i.e. the ability to also use the client library's API in a Shared Project.

 ## Sample Apps